jeromecoupe/scrolltriggered_css_animations/README.md

 ## Goals

-- Throttled scroll
+- Debounced scroll events
 - Animations powered by data attributes
-- All elements on pages if JS is not supported
+- All elements displayed on pages if JS is not supported
-- Easy to make compatible with [Animate CSS](http://daneden.github.io/animate.css/)

 ## Usage